This site is work in progress and does not yet describe all available steps.

 ()

 Parameters controlling the loading of the document.
 Some keys and values are determined by the type of document loaded (see below).
-Any additional parameters are implementation-defined and therefore depend on the XProc processor used.
+Any additional parameters are implementation-defined and therefore dependent on the XProc processor used.

 Description